SmidgeonE/Stovepipe/thunderstore package/README.md

 # Changelog

+3.3.3 - Fixed issue with shotguns not loading shells sometimes.

 3.3.2 - Hopefully fixed so that shells don't despawn when they shouldn't.
 Fixed internal magazine having weapons.

 3.3.1 - Fixed issue where in a stovepipe sometimes 2 rounds would be chambered.